denisdefreyne/ddbencode/README.markdown

 Requirements
 ------------

 `ddbencode` requires a C99-compliant compiler.
-It has no other dependencies.
+It also depends on `CObject`, a minimalistic reference-counting library that makes memory management in C a lot easier.

 Building `ddbencode` requires `rake` (Ruby make), although it should be rather easy to build the library and applications without `rake`.